 To articulate learners' assimilatory schemes that would serve as a starting point for studying HLT, as well as the hypothetical process of change those schemes may undergo, we combine two main sources: task-based interviews with participating learners and scrutiny of previous, relevant research.
 Using these two sources reflexively, our goal is to detail the precise boundaries between schemes we infer students already have constructed and schemes into which the available schemes could possibly be transformed (yet to be constructed).
 The notion of precise boundaries includes close attention to one of two stages at which we infer learners' schemes to have been established (Tzur & Simon, 2004).
 An anticipatory stage of a scheme is inferred if the learner can use it spontaneously and independently when solving relevant tasks.
-A participatory stage is inferred if the learner can use it albeit not yet spontaneously and independently (e.g., by somehow being incited for a novel use of an activity).
+A participatory stage is inferred if the learner can use of an activity).